 Alternatively, the idea of finding a job could be yours!
-For example, you might want to teach them the virtues of hard work or the rewarding nature of spending money that you earned.
+For example, you might want to teach them the virtues of hard work or the rewarding nature of spending money you earn.

 Whatever the case, you’ll be pleased to know that jobs for 15-year-olds aren’t as uncommon as some people think!
 Search in the right places, and you’ll find plenty of opportunities to suit your teenager’s interests, schedule, and skillset.

 Before diving into the job ideas, it’s worth addressing the legalities surrounding younger teens’ employment.
-Basically, as a minor, the job openings you can apply for are somewhat limited.
+The job openings you can apply for are somewhat limited as a minor.

 Why?
 Because of the Fair Labor Standards Act (FLSA).

-In the name of fair workplace practices, this important set of child labor laws and statutes sets strict limits to where, when, and for how long you can work.
+In the name of fair workplace practices, this critical set of child labor laws and statutes sets strict limits to where, when, and how long you can work.
 Here are a few key takeaways from the FLSA to keep in mind: